Ceelog/phpdoc-zh/src/book/oci8.md

 这是配置指令的简短说明。

 `oci8.connection_class` <span class="type">string</span>
-This user defined text is used by Oracle 11*g* Database Resident Connection Pooling (DRCP) connections to sub-partition the connection pool.
-It allows OCI8 persistent connections from an application to reuse database sessions from a previous PHP script, giving better scalability.
+This user defined text should always be set when using Oracle Database Resident Connection Pooling (DRCP).
+It allows sub-partitioning of the DRCP connection pool, allowing OCI8 persistent connections from an application to reuse database sessions from a previous PHP script, giving better scalability.
 When an application uses a database pooled process previously used with a different connection class, the session settings such as the default Oracle date format are reset.
 This prevents accidental sharing of information between different applications.

 The value can be set at runtime with <span class="function">ini\_set</span> prior to connecting.

-To use DRCP, OCI8 must be linked with Oracle 11*g* libraries and the database must be Oracle 11*g*.
-The connection pool must be enabled in the database, the *oci8.connection\_class* should be set to the same string for all web servers running the same application, and the OCI8 connection string must specify to use a pooled server.
+To use DRCP, OCI8 must be linked with Oracle 11*g* (or later) libraries and the database must be Oracle 11*g* (or later).
+The DRCP connection pool must be enabled in the database, the *oci8.connection\_class* should be set to the same string for all web servers running the same application, and the OCI8 connection string must specify to use a pooled server.
+The application should use persistent connections.

 `oci8.default_prefetch` <span class="type">int</span>
 This option sets the default number of extra rows that will be fetched